-Victoria Cross: Sergeant Claude Charles Castleton, VC, 5th Coy.
+Victoria Cross: Sergeant Claud Charles Castleton, VC, 5th Coy.
 Australian Machine Gun Corps.
 Killed in action 29/07/1916, plot IV.
 L. 43.
 Son of Thomas Charles and Edith Lucy Castleton, of 18, Wilson Rd., Lowestoft, England.

 Citation: An extract from "The London Gazette", No. 29765, dated, 26th Sept., 1916, records the following:-"For most conspicuous bravery.
-During an attack on the enemy''s trenches the infantry was temporarily driven back by the intense machine gun fire opened by the enemy.
+During an attack on the enemy's trenches the infantry was temporarily driven back by the intense machine gun fire opened by the enemy.
 Many wounded were left in "No Man's Land" lying in shell holes.
 Serjt.
 Castleton went out twice in face of this intense fire and each time brought in a wounded man on his back.
 He went out a third time and was bringing in another wounded man when he was himself hit in the back and killed instantly.
 He set a splendid example of courage and self-sacrifice"

 Casualty Details: UK 1829, Canada 219, Australia 708, Germany 1, Total Burials: 2756

 The Pozieres Memorial: Pozieres is a village 6 kilometres north-east of the town of Albert.
 The Memorial encloses Pozieres British Cemetery which is a little south-west of the village on the north side of the main road, D929, from Albert to Pozieres.

 On the road frontage is an open arcade terminated by small buildings and broken in the middle by the entrance and gates.
 Along the sides and the back, stone tablets are fixed in the stone rubble walls bearing the names of the dead grouped under their Regiments.